zentrocdot/Bash/Tips_And_Tricks.md

 <p align="justify">Both tips are uncommen but somehow helpful.
 First make variables in a function local if they are not global.
 Second declare all the used variables in a suitable manner.</p>

 <p align="justify">Use the return statement as it is intended.
-It is intended for the return of an exit codes that can be queried via the system variable $?.
-Functions that return True (0) or False (1) are fine.
+The return statement is intended for the return of an exit code that can be queried via the system variable <code>$?</code>.
+Functions that return <code>true</code> which is 0 and <code>false</code> which is unequal 0 are fine.
 Functions that return arithmetic values use the return statement at least unusually with various negative side effects.</p>

 ## Pitfall using arrays in functions